corerd/usbrelay/README.md

 The double throw relay ratings are 10A 250VAC each.

 The USB device is HID compatible and comes with Windows control software.
-This code can control the relay vi HIDAPI which is a cross platform library.
+This code can control the relay via HIDAPI which is a cross platform library.
-This code was tested under linux both on x86 and Raspberry Pi ARM.
+This code was tested under Linux both on x86 and Raspberry Pi ARM, Mac OS X 10.9 Mavericks and Windows both 7 and 8.1.
 The program is command line only as it is likely to be used by shell scripts.

 The output of lsusb for the device is: